brunswyck/docu/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to REPLACE's documentation!
+Welcome to Patrick's documentation!
 ===================================

 .. toctree::
-    :maxdepth: 4
+    :maxdepth: 5
     :caption: Contents:
     :glob: